rollyourown-xyz/ryo-website-content/about/public_matrix_rooms/index.md

 From your [Matrix client of choice](https://matrix.org/clients/), join a room directly using the room address shown in the table above.

-Alternatively, if your client supports it, you can browse public rooms on the rollyourown.xyz homeserver and join from the published list of rooms.
+Alternatively, if your client supports it, you can browse public rooms on the rollyourown homeserver and join from the published list of rooms.